ExtraShotLatte/ChainLah-Bot/README.md

 # ChainLah! - Your friendly chain message telegram bot 🤖

-This Telegram bot allows users to create, manage, and log order chains within group chats.
-The bot supports adding, editing, and removing orders, as well as logging actions for auditing purposes.
+This Telegram bot allows users to create, manage, and log message chains within group chats.
+The bot supports adding, editing, and removing messages, as well as logging actions for auditing purposes.

 ## Features ✨

 - Set a chain topic
-- Add orders to the chain
+- Add messages to the chain
-- Edit existing orders
+- Edit existing messages
-- Remove orders from the chain
+- Remove messages from the chain
-- End the chain and display the final list of orders
+- End the chain and display the final list of messages
 - Log actions (add, edit, remove) and display the log
 - Commands work seamlessly in group chats

 ## Commands 📋

-- `/start` - Show instructions on how to use the bot
+- `/clstart` - Start the bot and show instructions on how to use the bot
+- `/clhelp` - Display help message
-- `/setchain <chaintopic>` - Start a new order chain with the specified topic
+- `/clset <chain topic>` - Set a new chain topic
-- `/add <order>` - Add an order to the current chain
+- `/cladd <message>` - Add a message to the current chain
-- `/edit <index> <new_order>` - Edit an order at the specified index
+- `/cledit <index> <new_message>` - Edit a message in the current chain at specified index
-- `/remove <index>` - Remove an order at the specified index
+- `/clremove <index>` - Remove a message from the current chain at specified index
-- `/endchain` - End the current chain and display the final list of orders along with the action log
+- `/clend` - End the current chain and display the final list of messages along with the action log
-- `/log` - Display the current log of actions
+- `/cllog` - Display the current log of actions
+- `/cllist` - List all messages in the current chain

 ## Setup 🛠️